-5. Empirical Results and Discussion
+5. Empirical results and discussion

-The results obtained from the estimation of the model (Equations 13-15)8 are shown in Table 2.
+The results obtained from the estimation of the model (Eqs.
+(13)-(15))11 are shown in Table 2.
 As expected, and similarly to Cadoret and Thelen (2020), energy poverty has a negative relationship with income and positive with energy prices.
-Concretely, results indicate that, at the mean, an increase of 1% in GDP per capita reduces, on the average of the sample mean, the energy poverty index in 1.37%, and does not rule out that this relationship is linear.
+Concretely, results indicate that, at the mean, an increase of 1% in GDP per capita reduces, on the average of the sample mean, the energy poverty index in 1.45%, and we cannot rule out that this relationship is linear.
 Also, Energy Prices increase energy poverty.
-An increase of 1% in Energy Prices increases, on the average of the sample mean, the potential level of energy poverty by 0.28%.
+An increase of 1% in Energy Prices increases, on the average of the sample mean, the potential level of energy poverty by 0.27%.
 Energy intensity has a significant and positive coefficient indicating, as expected, that countries with higher energy efficiency have more facility to alleviate energy poverty.
-Concretely, the Energy Poverty index will increase, on average, with 0.001% with a one-unit increase in the Energy Intensity index.
+Concretely, the Energy Poverty index will increase, on average, with 0.001% with a one-unit increase in the Energy

+Intensity index.